lukePeavey/quotable/contributing.md

 ## Pull Requests

 All pull requests are welcome!
-Before submitting a PR, please start by creating an issue to

 - [Fork][fork-a-repo] the repository on GitHub.